Gavin MacLeod, skipper on ‘Love Boat’ and renowned TV actor, dies at 90

 After “The Love Boat,” Mr. MacLeod and his wife Patti also became staples of the Trinity Broadcasting Network with “Back on Course,” a Bible-driven, couples-therapy program that aired for 17 years.

 Mr. MacLeod spoke of his interest in helping others overcome adversity in deeply personal terms, noting his experience with childhood poverty, years of alcohol dependency and bleak career prospects until middle age.
-In time, he became one of the most durable of actors, with later guest appearances on shows ranging from the HBO prison drama “Oz” to the CBS sitcom “King of Queens.”

-“When you think, as an actor, that it’s all over or when the door has been slammed in your face or if they say you’re too young, you’re too old, and you’re too heavy, or your hair is the wrong color or you don’t have any hair, that is not necessarily what you should go by,” he told the Archive of American Television.
+“When you think, as an actor, that it’s all over or when the door has been slammed in your face or if they say you’re too young, you’re too old, and you’re too heavy, or your hair is the wrong color or you don’t have any hair, that is not necessarily what you should go by,” he told the Television Academy Foundation.
 “Go by your desire to do what you want to do, because when a door closes, another one opens.”

 Read more Washington Post obituaries